apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 Flink handles this challenge by actively managing its memory.
 When a worker node (TaskManager) is started, it allocates a fixed portion (70% by default) of the JVM’s heap memory that is available after initialization as 32KB byte arrays.
 These byte arrays are distributed as working memory to all algorithms that need to hold significant portions of data in memory.
 The algorithms receive their input data as Java data objects and serialize them into their working memory.

 This design has several nice properties.
 First, the number of data objects on the JVM heap is much lower resulting in less garbage collection pressure.
 Second, objects on the heap have a certain space overhead and the binary representation is more compact.
-Especially datasets of many small elements benefit from that.
+Especially data sets of many small elements benefit from that.
 Third, an algorithm knows exactly when the input data exceeds its working memory and can react by writing some of its filled byte arrays to the worker’s local filesystem.
 After the content of a byte array is written to disk, it can be reused to process more data.
 Reading data back into memory is as simple as reading the binary data from the local filesystem.
 The following figure illustrates Flink’s memory management.

 <center>
 <img src="{{ site.baseurl }}/img/blog/joins-memmgmt.png" style="width:90%;margin:15px">
 </center>

-This active memory management makes Flink extremely robust for processing very large datasets on limited memory resources while preserving all benefits of in-memory processing if data is small enough to fit in-memory.
+This active memory management makes Flink extremely robust for processing very large data sets on limited memory resources while preserving all benefits of in-memory processing if data is small enough to fit in-memory.
 De/serializing data into and from memory has a certain cost overhead compared to simply holding all data elements on the JVM’s heap.
 However, Flink features efficient custom de/serializers which also allow to perform certain operations such as comparisons directly on serialized data without deserializing data objects from memory.

 ####Local Strategies